Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### Event based temperature shift

-Description of the temperature, when an event causes the change in temperature
+Description of the temperature, when an event causes the temperature change

 - __temperature_unit__
   - Type: string